 Flowers are usually seen as symbols of beauty, love, and life.
 They brighten rooms, celebrate milestones, and carry deep cultural meanings.
 But not all blooms have cheerful reputations.
 In fact, across history and cultures, certain flowers have been considered cursed-linked to bad luck, misfortune, or even death.

 This article explores the dark legends of flowers that are feared rather than admired.
 From funeral associations to supernatural folklore, you’ll discover why some blooms are avoided in rituals, weddings, and even home décor.
-And while these stories fascinate us, you can still surround yourself with beautiful, uplifting flowers and bouquets
+And while these stories fascinate us, you can still surround yourself with beautiful, uplifting flowers and bouquets that symbolize joy, love, and positivity instead of doom.

 The symbolism of flowers is deeply shaped by culture, history, and religion.
 Certain blooms are tied to: